-Some German potato salad recipes call for sauteing the onions in bacon fat, but we prefer them left raw for crunchy contrast.
+Some recipes for this German potato salad call for sautéing the onions in the bacon fat, but we prefer them left raw.
+This recipe comes from James Beard’s American Cookery (Little Brown & Co., 1972).

 - 6-8 medium waxy potatoes